100% certified organic tampons with cardboard applicator

 What it’s all about

 Organic regular tampons with a smooth easy-glide cardboard applicator, which is completely biodegradable.
 Just twist to release and push.
+The Natracare applicator has a rounded tip for easy insertion.

 Most applicators are made from plastic or rigid bio-plastics.
 These commonly contain phthalates, which can be absorbed through the skin and cause hormone disruption.
 What’s more is they don’t biodegrade, contributing to worldwide plastic-pollution.